Expose Concurrency Bugs With Thread Fuzzing

 }

-Thread Fuzzing’s starve mode encourages race conditions by randomly picking some threads and preventing them from making progress for a short period of time.
+Thread fuzzing’s starve mode encourages race conditions by randomly picking some threads and preventing them from making progress for a short period of time.

 Randomizing Thread Slices

-Normally, LiveRecorder lets a thread run for a fixed amount of basic blocks before letting the kernel switch to another thread.
+Normally, Undo lets a thread run for a fixed amount of basic blocks before letting the kernel switch to another thread.
 The random mode makes the length of these runs random and often much shorter to increase the number of thread switches.
 This increases the chances of these threads interrupting each other.

 Switches Around Locking/Syncing Instructions